-Tooth whitening involves the use of peroxide-based materials to whiten teeth.
-Most dentists use an in-office and/or at-home whitening system to achieve the desired results.
-Before tooth whitening, the patient must get all cavities filled, and the gums must be healthy.
-The in-office systems use 35% hydrogen peroxide gels coupled with a high intensity light to whiten the teeth.
-The gums need to be protected with some systems, and then gels are placed on the teeth.
+Teeth whitening involves the use of peroxide-based materials to whiten teeth.
+Most dental offices use an in-office or at-home whitening system to achieve the desired results.
+Before tooth whitening, the patient must get all cavities filled and the gums must be healthy.
+The in-office systems use 35% hydrogen peroxide gels coupled with a high-intensity light to whiten the teeth.
+The gums are protected, with some systems, and then gels are placed on the teeth.
 A laser or plasma arc light source activates the peroxide to oxidize stains on the tooth surface.
 In about an hour, the teeth become four to six shades lighter.

-Store bought bleaching systems are not as effective as dentist-managed systems.
+Store-bought bleaching systems are not as effective as office-managed systems.
 Unsupervised use of store-bought bleaching systems can cause painful sensitivity to untreated dental cavities.
 The mouth trays are not custom made, which can cause gum irritation, and the peroxides are not as strong or effective.

-Avoid any colored liquids for the next 3 days (for example: coffee, tea, dark sodas and dark juices) as your teeth will absorb the stain and reverse the whitening results if consumed.
-In general, drink through a straw to avoid staining your teeth after the initial 3 days.
+Avoid any colored liquids for the next three days (for example: coffee, tea, dark sodas and dark juices) as your teeth will absorb the stain and reverse the whitening results if consumed.
+In general, drink through a straw to avoid staining your teeth after the initial three days.
 DO NOT SMOKE.

 Tissue irritation is very common and chemical burns sometimes occur from the whitening gel.
-If you notice gum irritation, swish with warm salt water every 2 hours and apply a topical anesthetic prior to eating if necessary.
-Colgate makes a product called “Sooth and Seal” that you may purchase over-the-counter to cover any blisters and may help them heal faster.
+If you notice gum irritation, swish with warm saltwater every two hours and apply a topical anesthetic prior to eating if necessary.
+Colgate makes a product called Soothe N’ Seal that you may purchase over-the-counter to cover any blisters and may help them heal faster.